Iris spuria subsp. musulmanica: Description

-It has a thin or stout, creeping rhizome.
+It has a thin or stout creeping rhizome.

 It has linear, lanceolate, sword-like, leaves.
 That are blue-green, grey-green or dark green.
 The leaves are normally wider than Iris notha, at 8–17 cm wide, and they can grow up to 50 cm long.
 They are shorter than the flowering stem.

 It has an erect, strong, straight stem that can grow up to between 40–100 cm tall.
 It has thick, linear, lanceolate, spathes (leaves of the flower bud).
 That are 13 mm wide and have a white membranous edge.

 The stems hold several, terminal (top of stem) flowers, in late spring, or summer, between May and July.
 It has flowers that are up to 6–10 cm in diameter, they come in various shades of blue including deep blue, deep violet, lavender, purple, and very rarely, white.

 They are very similar in colour to Iris spuria subsp. demetrii, and similar in form to Iris sibirica, but slightly larger with wider petals.
-It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals, known as the 'standards'.
+It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 The falls have an elliptical blade, and then a narrow claw (section closest to the stem), which is equal or slight longer than the blade.
 The blade has a yellow or white central stripe or signal area, around it are darker veins heading to the edges.
 They are 5.5–8 cm long.
 The upright, lanceolate, standards are a single colour, they gradually narrow to the claw (near the stem).
 It has a perianth tube that is shorter than the ovary.
 It has also style branches that are as long as the claw of the falls.

-After the iris has flowered, it produces an oblong cylindrical capsule, with 6 angles, that has a long spout like appendage.
+After the iris has flowered, it produces an oblong cylindrical capsule, with 6 angles, that has a long spout-like appendage.
 It fruits between August and September.
-Inside the capsule are, flat, semi-circular or reniform (kidney shaped), off-white to pale brown.
+Inside the capsule are flat, semi-circular or reniform (kidney shaped), off-white to pale brown seeds.